dordnung/XPT2046/README.md

 # Improved XPT2046 Library
 This is a improved fork of the XPT2046 library by [spapadim](https://github.com/spapadim/XPT2046).
-It uses four calibration points instead if two for an correct calibration.
+It uses four calibration points instead of two for an correct calibration.
 Also the Adafruit_ILI9341 library is now used for the examples instead of the ucglib.
 All methods are now documented.